 It is therefore important that you engage solicitors who have a full understanding of the nature of brain injuries and the impact they have both from the medical side of things and in terms of how they can affect the whole family.

 Your solicitors must know who the leading experts are and be able to competently instruct them with all the relevant details so that you can ultimately obtain meaningful compensation to help safeguard your future and to enable you to live a more independent life.

 We at McMahon Goldrick Solicitors, understand that clients who have suffered from a catastrophic brain injury have very specific needs and concerns.
-We purposefully maintain a very low number of files so that individual attention can be given to each client.
+Therefore, we purposefully maintain a very low number of files so that individual attention can be given to each client.

 We have over 60 years’ combined experience and we only deal with catastrophic injuries so the specialist nature of our office allows us gently glide over hurdles that others may, with the best will in the world, procrastinate about.

 Over the years, we have established professional connections with the top medics and expert witnesses who are involved with these types of cases.